sytac/gulp-commonjs-tasks/templates/README.md

 - Gulp tasks as CommonJS modules.
 - Pass as many arguments as you need to your modules.
 - Built-in [run-sequence](https://www.npmjs.com/package/run-sequence) for more fine grained control over sequences.
-- Anonymous dependencies and sequences, no need to create a gulp task for every dependend or sequenced task.
+- Anonymous dependencies and sequences, no need to create a gulp task for every dependent or sequential task.
 - Inheritance of optional task params.
 - Self documenting tasks on the command line.
 - Plays well with [gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins).